Product images of Marine chronometer in case

 All products are printed in the UK, using the latest digital presses and a giclée printmaking process.

 We only use premium branded inks, and colours are independently verified to last between 100 and 200 years.

 Marine chronometer in case

-A marine chronometer numbered 8357, by Victor Kullberg.
-It has a two-day full-plate movement with a reverse fusee, and four pillars, all fixed with blued screws.
-The movement is marked with the broad arrow.
+A marine chronometer numbered 8232, by Victor Kullberg.
+It has a two-day full-plate movement with reverse fusee, and four pillars, all fixed with blued screws.
+It is marked with the broad arrow.
 The fusee, with stop-work and Harrison's maintaining power, has a pipe round the winding square.
 There is an Earnshaw-type spring detent escapement and a two-arm balance with a helical balance spring.